personalcomputer/libomegle/README.md

 libomegle Readme
 ================

-libomegle is a little C++ library for interfacing with the 'Omegle' <http://omegle.com/> random-pairing instant messaging service.
+libomegle is a little C++ (or python with provided bindings) library for interfacing with the 'Omegle' <http://omegle.com/> random-pairing instant messaging service.

 See the demos, demos/omegle-cli-client.cpp and demos/basic-chatbot.cpp